On dense subalgebras of the singular ideal in groupoid C*-algebras: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Topological groupoids and their $C^{*}$-algebras, where work on this paper was undertaken.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Topological groupoids and their $C^{*}$-algebras}, where work on this paper was undertaken.
 This work was supported by EPSRC grant EP/V521929/1.
 Hume was supported by NSERC Discovery Grant RGPIN-2021-03834.
-Gonzales would like to thank Xin Li for helpful discussions on ideas related to this paper.
+Gonzales was supported by EPSRC grant EP/T517896/1.
+Gonzales would like to thank Xin Li for helpful discussions on topics related to this paper.